Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sahar Akbarzai, Ruba Alhenawi, Mitchell McCluskey, Mayumi Maruyama, Manveena Suri, Gul Tuysuz, Mia Alberti, Hira Humayun and Hande Atay Alam contributed reporting.
+CNN’s Sahar Akbarzai, Ruba Alhenawi, Mitchell McCluskey, Mayumi Maruyama, Manveena Suri, Gul Tuysuz, Mia Alberti, Hira Humayun, Becky Anderson and Hande Atay Alam contributed reporting.